nissy-dev/tenbin/packages/jest/README.md

         run: pnpm install
       - name: Run build
         run: pnpm run build
-      # Restore the tenbin-report.json file that records the execution time of each test.
+      # Restore the tenbin-report.json file, which records the execution time of each test file.
       # @tenbin/jest/sequencer use this file for sharding.
       - name: Restore tenbin-report.json
         id: tenbin-report-cache